julien-lange/julien-lange.github.io/_pages/about.md

 Background
 ======
-Before joining the Department of Computer Science at Royal Holloway, I was a lecturer at The University of Kent.
+Before joining the Department of Computer Science at Royal Holloway, I was a lecturer at the University of Kent.
 Before that I was a Research Associate at Imperial College London, in Nobuko Yoshida's group in the project From Data Types to Session Types -- A Basis for Concurrency and Distribution.
 I obtained my PhD from the University of Leicester